ergl/antidote_sql_client/README.md

     userName: "aRealUserName"
 }, { empId: 1 })

-// You can also operate on old values, by simply passing a function
+// You can also operate on old values, by using a function.
+// NOTE: Use with caution.
+Everyone will judge you if you do nasty things here.
+//
 // Translates to
 //
 // SELECT userName